XuanhaoLiu/XuanhaoLiu.github.io/_pages/about.md

 **Xuan-Hao Liu**, Yan-Kai Liu, Tian-Yi Zhou, Bao-Liang Lu, Wei-Long Zheng

 [**Project**](https://github.com/XuanhaoLiu/MindCross) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
-- We present MindCross, a novel cross-subject brain decoding framework for rapid adaptation to new subjects.
 - Shared-specific encoder architecture learns subject-invariant and subject-related information seperately.
 - Only updating the parameter of the new subject while other modules are all frozen achieves fast new subject adaptation.
 </div>